aaronbloomfield/pdr/labs/lab06/index.md

 Include the big-theta running time of your application, and a full explanation as to why.
 This should be half a page or so.
 This should address only the word-search portion of your application -- not the reading of input files, hash table creation, etc.  This big-Theta runtime should take into account any and all optimizations that you made.
 Please do this in terms of *r* (rows), *c* (columns), and *w* (words).
 You can assume that the maximum word size is some small constant.

-Include the timing information for your application on two input files of your choice.
+Include the timing information for your application (as described at the end of the in-lab section).
 This should also be half a page or more.
 You can do this on any machine and data files, just use the same machine and files for all tests.
 Be sure to specify which files and machine you used.
 Show timing results (use the timer placement as we used in lab) for:

 1. Your original application
 1. Pick a new hash function designed to make performance worse in terms of time.
 What new hash function did you choose and why was your performance worse?